Mr. Dowling prefers not to speak about himself in the third person, despite running the risk of sounding unprofessional.

 “I am a PhD student in Electrical Engineering at the University of Washington and a scientist at the US Department of Energy’s Pacific Northwest National Laboratory.
 My research focuses on applications of graph theory and machine learning to large scale graph-based data.
 I enjoy skiing, rowing, and trying new things.
-My project car is a 1979 Triumph Spitfire that works correctly maybe 57% of the time and my current life goal is to put a bunch of home-made capacitors into an old Prius and see what happens aside from voiding any warranties.”
+My project car is a 1979 Triumph Spitfire that works correctly maybe 57% of the time if priors are Gaussian.”

 –Chase Patrick Dowling